 Coronaviruses are a family of viruses that can cause illnesses such as the common cold, severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
-In 2019, a new virus called the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) caused a disease outbreak in China.
-The disease is called coronavirus disease 2019 (COVID-19).
+In 2019, a new coronavirus was identified as the cause of a disease outbreak that originated in China.

 - Shortness of breath or difficulty breathing

 Some people have experienced the loss of smell or taste.

 The severity of COVID-19 symptoms can range from very mild to severe.
 Some people may have no symptoms at all.
 People who are older or who have existing chronic medical conditions, such as heart disease, lung disease or diabetes, or who have compromised immune systems may be at higher risk of serious illness.
 This is similar to what is seen with other respiratory illnesses, such as influenza.